 2.4.1 Selection of Strains

-The selection of strains was based on the results of technological aptitudes and the study of strain interactions.
+The selection of strains were based on the results of technological aptitudes and the study of strain interactions.
 Strains with technological power and that expressed no inhibition between them were selected to constitute our starter cultures.

 2.4.2 Preparation of Starters